George William Coventry, 11th Earl of Coventry

-George William Coventry, 11th Earl of Coventry (born 25 January 1934; died 14 June 2002 in Málaga, Spain) was a British hereditary peer and politician of the Conservative Party.
+George William Coventry, 11th Earl of Coventry (25 January 1934 – 14 June 2002) was a British hereditary peer and politician of the Conservative Party.

 Life and career

-Coventry was the fourth child and only son of George Coventry, 10th Earl of Coventry (1900-1940) and Nesta Donne Philips (1903–1997).
+Coventry was the fourth child and only son of George Coventry, 10th Earl of Coventry and Nesta Donne Philips.
 He inherited the title Earl of Coventry at the age of six, when his father was killed in action during the Battle of Wytschaete on 27 May 1940.

-He attended Stowe School in Buckinghamshire and Eton College.
+He attended Ludgrove School in Berkshire, Stowe School in Buckinghamshire and Eton College.
+He attended The Royal Military Academy, Sandhurst and was commissioned into the Grenedier Guards in 1954.
 On 21 March 1956 he took his seat in the House of Lords.
 He worked as stock broker, fashion designer, merchant and director of an oil company.
 He supported John Major, after joining the Conservative Party in the 1990s.
 He lost his seat in the House of Lords by the House of Lords Act 1999 and did not compete for one of the remaining seats.